Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 ### Description:

-While most of the dunder methods used and mentioned in type inference are tested in `test_classmethods.py`, the following three methods are not tested.
+While most of the dunder methods used and mentioned in type inference are tested in `test_classmethods.py`, the following three methods are missing relevant test cases.

 - "**invert**",
 - "**and**",